 TEACHING PHILOSOPHY: Learning in an advanced level class is primarily self-directed and selfmotivated.
 Advanced topics are driven by learning key principles that are often assumed by experts in the field and consequently not communicated.
-The course attempts to go beyond the mechanics of methods to the underlying questions that are being asked by researchers in the field as a way to gain proficiency in Medical Geography.
-The primary goal of the instructor, therefore, is to provide strategies used to gain knowledge, and reinforce the implications derived from key principles.
-The remainder of the course is the student becoming comfortable with manipulating the ideas so that they can reach valid conclusions in their own work.
-Thus the overall purpose of the course is to give students those experiences necessary to advance in the application of medical geography.
+The course attempts to go beyond the mechanics of methods to the underlying questions implied by the methods, as a way to gain proficiency in Medical Geography.
+The primary goal of the instructor, therefore, is to provide strategies used to gain knowledge, draw logical conclusions, and reinforce the implications derived from key principles.
+The remainder of the course is the student becoming comfortable with manipulating the ideas in their own work.
+Thus the overall purpose of the course is to give students those experiences necessary to advance in the application of medical geography beyond an introductory level.

 INSTRUCTIONAL METHODS: Background materials and basic skills for medical geography are presented in a lecture format.
 Typically, slides used to illustrate topics are maintained for the students to review.
 Important aspects of topics are illustrated by discussing relevant literature in medical geography.
 Students will gain experience in evaluating the methods and interpretation of results in this field by oral presentations to the class.
 These presentations will be evaluated by the instructor and the other students using a standardized format.
+These skills will be reinforced by exercises provided out of class that can be worked on alone or in small groups.
 There will be a midterm in-class examination that reviews the student's understanding of the basic topics and a final written and orally presented topic review of a relevant medical geography problem that will be presented to the instructor and the class.